 As one of the world’s most famous chefs and television personalities, Anthony Bourdain lives out much of his life in front of the camera.
-But there’s still plenty you might not know about everyone’s favorite bad boy chef, who is turning 59 years old today.
+But there’s still plenty you might not know about everyone’s favorite bad boy chef.

 1. HE GREW UP WANTING TO BE A COMIC BOOK ARTIST.